KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

     1. Even though ``bhsne`` and ``sksne`` are the same embedding method (but different implementations) they appear to give very different results.
 We recommend using the former.

-    2. In case you put ``--pca-dimensions`` as zero then autometa will skip PCA.
+    2. Providing a ``0`` to ``--pca-dimensions`` will skip the PCA step.

 7. Binning
 -----------

 This is the step where contigs are binned into genomes via clustering.
 Autometa assesses genome bins by examining their completeness, purity, GC content std.dev. and coverage std.dev.
-A taxonomy table may also used to selectively iterate through contigs based on their profiled taxon.
+A taxonomy table may also be used to selectively iterate through contigs based on their profiled taxon.

 This step does the following: